 For inexpensive local tapas in the Park Güell area, swing by El Mirador del Carmelo.

 Veggie Garden, Arc Iris, and Armonia accommodate vegan and vegetarian travelers exploring the streets in the heart of Barcelona.

 Neighborhood Food Tours.
 When in doubt what and where to eat in Barcelona, join a neighborhood food tour and check out some of the best, including hidden, eateries.
 With authentic, local dishes piling on your plate, you can’t ask for a better travel experience in Barcelona.

 Travel Guide to Hotels in Barcelona

 Monument Hotel.
-A five-star hotel sits just outside Gràcia in downtown Barcelona, within walking distance to some of the major landmarks of the city.
+A five-star hotel sits just outside Gràcia in downtown Barcelona, within a walking distance of some of the major landmarks of the city.
 Staying at this hotel, you can visit Plaça de Catalunya, La Rambla, Passeig de Gràcia, and Casa Batlló at ease, preferably by walking.

 Hotel Arts Barcelona.
 Located in the neighborhood of La Barceloneta, the place is ideal for your first visit to Barcelona.
 The hotel boasts gorgeous views of both the city and the sea.
 The Hotel Arts Barcelona is rather pricey, but its amenities and close proximity to the beaches and some of Barcelona’s nightclubs justify a hefty price tag.

 Hotel Aranea.
-This budget hotel is located within walking distance to the majority of Barcelona’s landmarks.
+This budget hotel is located within a walking distance of the majority of Barcelona’s landmarks.
 The place offers affordable prices, welcoming staff, and small rooms with great street views.